Festivals or tshechu are a major part of Bhutanese life and offer a unique cultural insight into this Himalayan Kingdom.

 Jambay Lakhang Drup

 This festival is held over four days in one of the most ancient temples of Bhutan, built in the 7th century.
-The festival honours Guru Rinpoche (the man held responsible for spreading tantric or Tibetan Buddhism) as well as the founding of the temple itself.
+The festival honors Guru Rinpoche (the man held responsible for spreading tantric or Tibetan Buddhism) as well as the founding of the temple itself.

 This festival is well known for the sacred naked dance performed in the courtyard of the temple at midnight — although it is not permitted for tourists to attend.
 A fire dance is also held in the evening to bless infertile women, hoping that this will help them to bear children.